carvel-dev/carvel/site/content/kapp/docs/latest/config.md

      - `[existing, new]` – If field value is present in the `existing` resource on cluster, use that value, otherwise use the value in the `new` user input.
      - `[existing]` – Only look for field values in resources already on cluster, corresponding value you provide in new resource will be overwritten.
   - `resourceMatchers` (array) specifies rules to find matching resources.
 See various resource matchers below.
+  - `ytt` specifies rebase rules written in ytt.
+  - `overlayContractV1` specifies ytt overlay feature used to patch YAML files.
+  - `overlay.yml` YAMl document that is the overlay. describing the modification.

 Rebase rule to `copy` the `clusterIP` field value to `Service`/`v1` resources; if `clusterIp` is present in the `new` user input, use that value, otherwise use the value in `existing` resource on cluster:
 ```yaml